championswimmer/vuex-module-decorators/README.md

 }
 ```

+### Persisting dynamic modules state

+Note: In case you use vuex-persist, you will still have to register its plugin
+to the main Vuex Store as specified in its documentation.

-If you would like to preserve the state e.g when loading in the state from [vuex-persist](https://www.npmjs.com/package/vuex-persist)
+If you would like to preserve the state e.g when loading in the state from
+[vuex-persist](https://www.npmjs.com/package/vuex-persist) or a Server Side
+Rendered app, set `preserveState` to `true`.
+This will skip loading any default
+module state, so it is very likely to fail if the vuex-persist or SSR state does
+not exist.

 ```diff
 ...